tvtaerum/cGANs_housekeeping/README.md

 #### Cautions:

-I define a couple of terms which reflect my background in predictive analytics.
+I define a couple of terms which reflect my background in analytics.
   1.  stream:  the moving process including input of data, algorithms used, to the output of data and its evaluation.
-  2.  convergence:  Since there are no unique solutions in GAN, convergence occurs when all possible configurations result in no changes in loss.
-In some circumstances continued "convergence" can result in observable degredation of predicted images.
-In some circumstances, good initialization values might be characterized by streams for which continued convergence always results in improved images.
+  2.  convergence:  Since there are no unique solutions in GAN, convergence occurs when there are no apparent improvements in clarity of images being generated.
+In some circumstances, good models might be characteristic of streams for which continued processing always results in improved clarity of images.

 ##### The process: